 SEC.
 7. Review of contracts.
 The officials described in Section 1(b) of this Order shall, within a reasonable time, review all existing contracts and other arrangements between their respective agencies and any non-Federal public entity which relate to non-Federal management of Federally-owned outdoor recreation areas.
 Special attention shall be given to any provision in any such contract or other arrangement which prohibits or discourages in any way such non-Federal public entity from charging recreation user fees.
 Unless otherwise prohibited by law, each such restrictive provision shall be the subject of renegotiation designed to accomplish a modification thereof that will permit the charging of recreation user fees.

 SEC.
 8. Regulations.
 The Secretary of the Interior is authorized to issue such regulations as may be necessary to carry out his functions under this Order.

-Lyndon B. Johnson.
+LYNDON B. JOHNSON.

 § 200303.
-Appropriations for expenditure of Fund amounts
+Availability of funds